New Year, New Start – and a great time to introduce a new allowance routine

 For younger children:

-- We don’t recommend taking allowance off them as this doesn’t encourage children to save carefully for fear that their hard-earned cash may be raided!
+- We don’t recommend taking pocket money off them as this doesn’t encourage children to save carefully for fear that their hard-earned cash may be raided!

 For older children: